 Stay the course.
 That’s how we’ll win.

-And if while staying the course, you would like to have some fun and a few hours of respite from worldly cares, I invite you to be our guest at our next PokerDivas Friends and Clients Virtual (Cashless) Poker Game.
-We would love to see you at the table.
-Join us by signing up here: https://www.pokerdivas.com/clientvirtualgame/
+And if while staying the course, you would like to have some fun with your team or clients and a few hours of respite from worldly cares, I invite you to check out our PokerDivas interactive Virtual Program.
+We would love to see you at the table. https://www.pokerdivas.com/virtual-poker/

 Stay safe, healthy, sane, and hopeful.
 We will win this together!